-Head away for the weekend surfing or channel your inner Harry Potter in a Quidditch match – with more than 90 clubs and societies at La Trobe, there’s something to suit every interest.
+Head away for the weekend surfing or channel your inner Harry Potter in a Quidditch match – with there are loads of clubs and societies at La Trobe, there’s something to suit every interest.

 1. You’ll meet new people and forge new friendships

 Clubs and societies are the perfect places to meet new people.
 Everyone who joins is looking to do the same things – meet new people, take part in activities they’re interested in and be part of a community.
 These groups of like-minded friends have regular meet-ups and events throughout the year, so you’ll be sure to meet some new people who’ll become familiar faces when you’re on campus.

 Remember that winter spent skiing the slopes at Mt Hotham or that summer spent rehearsing plays at the Agora Theatre?
 Well, you don’t right now.
 But you will.

 The more time you invest in a club and the more activities and events you participate in, the more likely you are to get some amazing memories back in return.
 So lock down some time in your calendar and show up to events, trips and activities hosted by clubs and societies.